Everything You Need to Know About Sundays Insurance-Approved Bike Locks

 How to Choose a Bike Lock

 The unfortunate reality is that it’s next to impossible to stop a truly determined thief from stealing your bike.
 But luckily, many thieves are opportunistic: if they see a bike that isn’t securely locked up, they may steal it but they’re unlikely to be carrying around the equipment needed to remove a solid lock.

 If you make it as difficult as possible to steal your bike, chances are that thieves will give up.

 If you’re a Sundays Insurance policyholder, you’ll need to pick one of the locks on our approved list - but this doesn’t mean your options are limited!
 There are over 50 approved locks of all types on our list from various brands, so you can select the one that suits your unique needs.
 If your lock isn’t on the list, you can contact us to review it.

 Remember, if your bike is stolen while it’s locked up without using an approved lock, your claim may be rejected.

 Here are some additional things to consider when selecting your bike lock:

 - Where will you be leaving your bike?
-It’s at higher risk of theft in big cities than small villages, so you may want a lock that’s not only Sundays Insurance-approved but also looks intimidating.
+It’s at higher risk of being stolen in big cities than in small villages, so you may want a lock that’s not only Sundays Insurance-approved but also looks intimidating.